eslint/eslint/docs/rules/function-call-argument-newline.md

+# function-call-argument-newline

-# enforce line breaks between arguments of a function call (function-call-argument-newline)
+Enforces line breaks between arguments of a function call.

 A number of style guides require or disallow line breaks between arguments of a function call.